First Floor Apartment Benefits

 Getting in and out is easier/more convenient

 If you have a patio that you can lock from the outside, that exit may easily become your favorite.
-No more meandering through hallways or shared entries to get out.
+No more hallways or shared entries to get out.
 If you’re more introverted, the first floor can be appealing for the layer of privacy a second (private) exit can provide.
-You don’t have to deal with nearly as much neighborly small talk.
+You don’t have to deal with nearly as much neighborly small talk in the hallways or elevators.

 Not having to deal with stairs and elevators is always appealing to the senior population.
 If you’re shopping for an apartment for a parent or elderly friend, the first floor deserves a serious look.
-Apartments for disabled renters are typically on the first floor, too, to be near the parking.
+Apartments for disabled renters are typically on the first floor, too, to be near parking.
+In some states, residents who rely on oxygen are required to live on the ground floor.

 Heat rises: you’ll be cooler in the summer

-There’s no denying it: many people prefer an upper-level apartment for security reasons.
-Choosing the first-floor apartment, then, can mean paying less in rent each month.
-This may not be advertised, so just ask the leasing agent if that’s the case; you might get a nice surprise.
+Many people prefer an upper-level apartment for security reasons.
+Choosing the first-floor apartment, then, means lower demand and possibly lower rent.
+This may not be advertised, so just ask the leasing agent; you might get a nice surprise.

-Because heat rises (see above) you could also have a lower utility bill.
+Because heat rises (see above) you may also have a lower utility bill.
 A westward-facing window could offset this, however.

 To make a first-floor unit more enticing, some managers will put upgraded appliances and other amenities into the unit.
 This is something to keep in mind when you’re comparing apartments.

 When you live in an upper floor unit, you have neighbors below you, hearing your every move.
-However, when you’re on the first floor, you don’t have to worry about how walking about in shoes, moving furniture or letting your kids or dog run around a bit affects the neighbors.
-This is especially true if you have small children.
-With today’s trend toward hardwood floors, this is more of an issue than ever.
+On the first floor, you don’t have to worry about noise from walking about in shoes, moving furniture or letting your kids or dog run around a bit.
+Hardwood floors intensify this issue, so if you make noise, especially if you have small children, living on the first floor can be worth it just for avoiding conflict with your neighbors.

 Courtyards and gardens